SShahparnia/intelli-trainer/README.md

 # IntelliTrainer: Bicep Curl Repetition Tracker

-A lightweight real-time computer vision app using MediaPipe and OpenCV to count bicep curls and hammer curls for both arms using your webcam.
+A lightweight real-time computer vision app using MediaPipe and OpenCV to track **bicep curls and hammer curls** for both arms using your webcam.

 Designed to run efficiently on macOS (Intel-based) with no GPU required.

+> **Note:** Current functionality is limited to **bicep motion tracking only**.
+Support for full-body workouts (e.g., squats, push-ups, shoulder presses) is under development.

 ---